 City Utilities provide reliable and efficient water, sewer and solid waste services.
 The City of Prince Rupert strives to deliver high quality utility services professionally and competitively for the benefit of our community.
 To provide those services, and invest in future upgrades, the City of Prince Rupert levies annual utility fees from residential, commercial, and industrial property owners.

 Utility bills are due by December 31st, and will begin accruing interest effective January 1st and transferred to property taxes if unpaid.
-Utility bills receive a 10% discount if paid by the end of March each year (extended to April 30th for the 2020 billing year).
+Utility bills receive a 10% discount if paid by the end of March each year.
 Please see your bill for the exact date and time the offer is valid.

 Payment Methods (Updated during COVID-19 Pandemic):

 Given the current closure of City Hall, alternative payment methods to in-person options are available.
 These include the following:

 - Online payment: Paying online is similar to how you make payments to other vendors using your online banking system.
 First log in to online banking, then navigate to the add a ‘payee’ section, search for “Prince Rupert” and select the appropriate payee (City of Prince Rupert Utilities).
 You will need the account number from your bill.
 Contact your financial institution if you require further instructions on adding a payee and/or making an online bill payment.
 Payments made through your Financial Institution 3 business days beforehand will almost certainly be received on time.
 To receive the 10% discount, payments made on or after March 29th may not be received on time.
 Please pay before this date.